nomemory/mockneat-site/tutorial.md

 The `map(Function<T1, T2>)` doesn't impose any restriction over the types. `T1` can be similar with `T2`.
 In this case the `MockUnit` will not be translated into something else (from the type perspective).

-For example if we want to generate an arbitrary multiple of 10, we can simply apply `map()` and return the same type:
+For example, if we want to generate an arbitrary multiple of 10, we can simply apply `map()` and return the same type:

 ```java
 int multipleOf10 = ints().map(i -> i * 10).get();